katharinalisalin/demo-bug-template/docs/bug-documentation/change-request.md

 ## Change request guide

-Now that you have taken the time to do the necessary preliminary work, and your idea meets all the necessary requirements, you can proceed to open a change request.
-The follwing guide will walk you through all the steps to help you submit a comprehensive and useful change request.
+Now that you have taken the time to do the necessary preliminary work and your idea meets all the necessary requirements, you can proceed to open a change request.
+The following guide will walk you through all the steps to help you submit a comprehensive and useful change request.

 ### Title

 The title should be a concise and clear one-sentence description that includes all relevant keywords related to the change request.
-This will make it easier for others to find your change request when searching in the issue tracker.
+This will make it easier for others to find your change request when searching the issue tracker.

 | <!-- --> | Example  |
 | -------- | -------- |